 Does that sounds so wonderful – some kind of “rewards” for the earlier date for stepping down as the President!

 (A case of a wealthy Muslim cleric who took a 12-year-old girl as his unofficial wife.
 In Indonesia, the court was not amused with this and handed six years prison sentence.
 In Malaysia, it is a whole different story.
-Image source: http://sheikyermami.com)
+Image source: The Body Shop Malaysia)

-For a moment there, I thought it happened some where in deep, lawless village in Pakistan but as one can say, nothing is impossible in Bolehland.
+For a moment there, I thought it happened somewhere in the deep, lawless village in Pakistan but as one can say, nothing is impossible in Bolehland.

 It is good that the Government via the Women, Family and Community Development Ministry is making a lot of noise on this but will the “noise” translate it into forceful action?

 And the funny part of the whole deal is that the marriage was approved by the Syariah Court – what happened to the protection of the minor?
 Why the parents could not wait for a few more years until the minor is able to decisions for herself?
 It certainly unsettling that this is happening in modern Malaysia.
 Still, think we are on route to achieving Vision 2020?